UK business lobby says Brexit deal a victory for pragmatism

 Carolyn Fairbairn, director-general of the Confederation of British Industry, said she was broadly pleased with the transition deal agreed between Britain and the European Union on Monday.

 “Yesterday was a good day in the Brexit process.
-We know how firms have been consistently planning for a hard Brexit,” Fairbairn told the Innovate Finance conference.
+We know how firms have been consistently planning for a hard Brexit,” Fairbairn told an Innovate Finance conference.

 “That is 20 months of time that is genuinely valuable.
 This is the first time we have seen pragmatism being put ahead of politics,” Fairbairn said.

-But she added: “The risk of no deal has not completely gone away.”
+But she added, “The risk of no dea has not completely gone away.”
+(Reporting by Huw Jones and Emma Rumney)

-She called on regulators to think about the transition deal as now being very likely, meaning they can give “air cover” or certainty for businesses.

-Financial firms want the Bank of England and the Financial Conduct Authority to say they can rely on the transition deal so they don’t have to have all their Brexit plans in place by March next year.